“I would like to be able to look Maitreyi in the eyes…” — Bengal Nights, 1933

 “Of course, one who sees, or aspires to see reality, is a seer, and I am longing to see.”

-And then Mircea asks Maitreyi to read him her poem, she following him into his bedroom.
-Notice how she doesn’t expound on the definition of Mircea’s future career (so it wasn’t her? only himself?), rather calls herself the less academic, more mystical, yet ironically more realistic sense-centered “seer.”
+And then, here, the memoir Mircea asks the author Maitreyi to read him her poem . . . she following him into his bedroom and does just that.
+Notice how she doesn’t expound on the definition of “philosopher,” or what will be Mircea’s future career (so it wasn’t her who taught him the definition? only the figment of his imagination? that is, only himself?).
+Rather, Devi quickly moves away from “philosopher” and fashions herself as “seer” — something less academic, more mystical, more ironic and flirty, and sense-centered — a “seer.”

-Maitreyi is seeing back, seeing into the future.
-She goes to his university office in Chicago forty years later and sees her long lost love, fulfilling nothing less than the last wish in his book, stating, “I would like to be able to look Maitreyi in the eyes…” She recounts that he wasn’t able to so much as look her in the face.
+Maitreyi is certainly seeing back, seeing into the future, and seeing everything in her book.
+It ends when she visits Eliade in his university office, in Chicago, forty years later and sees her long lost love for the last time, fulfilling nothing less than what had been the last wish in his book, when he wrote, “I would like to be able to look Maitreyi in the eyes…”

 “By remembering Mircea I have not given anything to anyone else–it is only I who have gained a third eye to see the world.” — It Does Not Die.

-For a moment the Adam and Eve story comes to mind, something Eliade would have studied intensely.
-Adam came first, then Eve came of him.
-There’s this myth that Man looks unto nature, being of nature, while Woman looks unto Man, being of Man.
+In conclusion, I am reminded of the Adam and Eve story, something Eliade would have studied intensely.
+As the myth goes, Adam came first, then Eve came of him.
+As such, mythically, Man looks unto nature, being of nature, while Woman looks unto Man, being of Man.
 Eliade wrote about the events of their joint past, in a leveled literary form; while Devi took the liberty to express her very wild or high-minded voice revolving around this single man.

-I don’t know, it just stikes me.
-Not saying Devi isn’t a deserving writer in her own right, the winner of some of the most important literary awards from her country, and a protégée of a great Indian philosopher whose name was . . . there I go again, linking her to someone else.
+I don’t know, it just strikes me, is all.
+I’m not saying Devi isn’t a deserving writer in her own right, the winner of some of the most important literary awards from her country, and a protégée of a great Indian philosopher whose name was . . . there I go again, linking her to someone else.
 In any case, take it as a fact, her book came second and was a response.
 Her thesis is Eliade.
-Her mission: to return to him, if only to grant his final wish.
+Her mission: to return to him, to see him, to grant his final wish.
+Even if all Eliade did was write fiction and break her heart, all Devi did was love him and love herself.